luciferchase/luciferchase.github.io/_pages/chase-hospitals-home.md

       url: "https://github.com/luciferchase/chase_hospitals"

 intro:
-  - excerpt: "This is a GUI-based system which provide best solution for future's computerised intractions plus this Software uses offline Text to Speech software so that handicapped patients will have greater ease of access while running this software.
-All the data's are stored in tabular form in a relational database i.e. MySQL database with tkinter based GUI written in Python."
+  - excerpt: "This is a GUI-based system which provide best solution for future's computerised interactions plus this Software uses offline Text to Speech software so that handicapped patients will have greater ease of access while running this software.
+All the data's are stored in tabular form in a relational database i.e. MySQL database with Tkinter based GUI written in Python."

 feature_row_about:
   - image_path: assets/images/python-connectivity-mysql.webp